jablonnc/jablonnc.github.io/_pages/resume.md

       </h3>
       <p class="resume-description">
         <ul>
-          <li>Orchestrated a strategic shift in deployment practices, significantly enhancing platform reliability.</li>
+          <li>Orchestrated a strategic shift in deployment practices, enhancing platform reliability.</li>
           <li>Led a Jenkins to GitHub Actions migration, accelerating deployment speed and boosting deployment reliability by 30%.</li>
-          <li>Guided engineers in AWS infrastructure, fostering a culture of continuous improvement and collaboration.</li>
+          <li>Provided guidance and support for over 10+ engineering teams in AWS infrastructure, enabling teams to focus on their feature work.</li>
         </ul>
       </p>
     </div>